AdamRussellGIT/algorithms-COMP20290/README.md

 ## *Classes*

 ### Main.java
-This class can be run to see implementations of all the other classes (e.g. sorted arrays after calling sorting algorithms from the Sorting.java class).
+This class can be run to see implementations of all the other classes (e.g. sorted arrays after calling sorting algorithms from the Sorting.java class).<br/>
 *N.B.
 All classes here care called via there main function except the sorting class.
 This is because in the sorting class, the sorted arrays are no actually printed, only timings are.
 I have run seperate code in the main class that prints out the sorted arrays after calling each sort, so it can be seen that each sorting method actually sorts.*

 ### RussianPeasant.java